aws/aws-advanced-jdbc-wrapper/docs/using-the-jdbc-wrapper/using-plugins/UsingTheIamAuthenticationPlugin.md

 IAM database authentication use is limited to certain database engines.
 For more information on limitations and recommendations, please [review the IAM documentation](https://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/UsingWithRDS.IAMDBAuth.html).

-## How do I use IAM with the advanced JDBC wrapper?
+## How do I use IAM with the Advanced JDBC wrapper?
 1. Enable AWS IAM database authentication on an existing database or create a new database with AWS IAM database authentication on the AWS RDS Console:
     1. If needed, review the documentation about [creating a new database](https://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/USER_CreateDBInstance.html).
     2. If needed, review the documentation about [modifying an existing database](https://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/Overview.DBInstance.Modifying.html).